 Please note that this list is not exhaustive and if you know any other tools – let us know on Twitter using the #OSINTCurious or in the comments section below!

-This tool was actually built to allow users to check the availability of social media usernames and domain names across many platforms.
+The next tool is Namecheckup.
+It was actually built to allow users to check the availability of social media usernames and domain names across many platforms.
 Nevertheless, it’s a great tool that perfectly fits our investigative needs.

 The website has a nice interface, it’s super easy to use and doesn’t need any explaining.
 To demonstrate its viability and highlight a common challenge, here’s a quick example with the UK’s prime minister, Boris Johnson (BorisJohnson – see Figure 1).